rapodaca/dialect/src/manuscript.md

   }
 \end{algorithm}

-The algorithm accepts an eligible atom `a` as input and returns its implicit hydrogen count as output.
+The algorithm accepts an eligible atom `a` as input and returns its subvalence.
 First, the valence (sum of bond orders) for `a` is computed.
 Next, the ordered list of target valences (`T`) is obtained from Table 1.
 For each target valence (`t`), the difference (`d`) between `t` and `v` is computed.
 If this difference is non-negative, `d` is returned as the implicit hydrogen count.
 If no suitable target valence can be found, zero is returned.

-Consider an isolated atom having a `symbol` of "N".
-Its bond order sum is zero.
-Its target valences are 3 and 5.
+Consider an isolated atom having a `symbol` of "N" and an undefined `virtual_hydrogen` attribute.
+The atom's bond order sum is zero.
+Its default valences are 3 and 5.
 The difference `d` is found to be three (3 - 0).
-Therefore, the implicit hydrogen count of this atom is three.
+Therefore, subvalence of this atom is three.

 The carbon atom of acetaldehyde illustrates the effect of substitution.
-The bond order sum for the carbon atom is three (2 + 1).
-The first and only target valence is four.
-Subtracting three from four yields one, which is returned as the implicit hydrogen count.
+The valence for the carbon atom is three (2 + 1).
+The first and only default valence is four.
+Subtracting three from four yields one, which is returned as the atom's subvalence.

 The phosphorous atom in phosphorous acid (H3PO3) illustrates the use of Algorithm 1 for atoms with multiple target valences.
-In its hydrogen-elided form the formal bond order of the phosphorous-bearing atom is four (2 + 1 + 1).
+Given an undefined `virtual_hydrogen` attribute, the atom's bond order sum is four (2 + 1 + 1).
 The first target valence is 3, but subtracting that value from four yields a negative number (-1).
-Continuing to the next target valence, 5, a difference of 1 is obtained.
-Therefore, the implicit hydrogen count of the phosphorous-bearing atom is reported as 1.
+Continuing to the next default valence, 5, a difference of 1 is obtained.
+Therefore, the subvalence of the phosphorous-bearing atom is reported as 1.

-The bond order sum of some atoms exceeds the largest start valence.
-In these cases, the implicit hydrogen count is reported as zero.
+The subvalence of some atoms exceeds the largest default valence.
+In these cases, subvalence is reported as zero.
 Consider sodium perchlorate (NaClO4).
-The chlorine-bearing atom has a bond order sum of seven (2 + 2 + 2 + 1).
+The chlorine atom has a bond order sum of seven (2 + 2 + 2 + 1).
 From Table 1, the only target valence for chlorine is one.
 Subtracting seven yields a negative number (-6).
-Therefore, the implicit hydrogen count is reported as zero.
+Therefore, the subvalence is reported as zero.

-Some bonding arrangements render implicit hydrogen calculation unworkable.
+The subvalence for ineligible atoms is zero.

+# Computing Implicit Hydrogen Count

+For unselected atoms, implicit hydrogen count equals subvalence.
+Consider an oxygen atom with undefined `virtual_hydrogens` attribute.
+Subvalence equals two and so does implicit hydrogen count.
+However, an oxygen atom with a `virtual_hydrogens` attribute of one will have an implicit hydrogen count of zero.

+For selected atoms, a modified procedure is used.
+If subvalence is greater than zero, then the implicit hydrogen count equals subvalence minus one.
+This subtraction models the unpaired electron that would would be required for delocalized bonding, or localized bonding if the atom were deselected.
+Consider a selected carbon atom in benzene whose `virtual_hydrogen` attribute is zero.
+Subvalence equals two, so implicit hydrogen count equals one (2 - 1).

+A selected atom with an undefined `virtual_hydrogens` attribute and subvalence equal to zero has an implicit hydrogen count of zero.
+The semantics of such a state may seem suspect.
+If an atom has no unpaired electrons, how can it participate in delocalized bonding?
+As will be explained in more detail later (Pruning), this situation can arise through gratuitous atom selection.
+Returning zero avoids miscalculation of the implicit hydrogen count.

+An implicit hydrogen count may or may not correlate with chemical intuition or the structures of known substances.
 Consider the phosphorous-bearing atom of hypophosphorous acid (HOP(O)H2).
-We expect a hydrogen count at this atom of two.
-However, eliding the hydrogen atoms bound to the phosphorous-bearing atom yields an implicit hydrogen count of zero.
-First, a bond order sum of three is computed (2 + 1).
-Then, the first target valence from Table 1 is found to be 3.
-Because the difference between these two values is zero (3 - 3), Algorithm 1 returns an implicit hydrogen count of zero.
-In this and similar cases, hydrogen atoms must be explicitly expressed as either node/edge pairs or as a virtual hydrogen count.
+Given that the phosphorous atom is encoded with an undefined `virtual_hydrogens` attribute, we might expect a virtual hydrogen count of two.
+However, the subvalence for this atom is found to be three (2 + 1 - 3).
+The implicit hydrogen count is therefore zero (3 - 3) rather than the expected two.
+Such atoms must be encoded with a defined `virtual_hydrogens` attribute.

-[Figure: Example structures with implicit hydrogen calculations]
+[Figure: Example structures with implicit hydrogen counts]

-Only those eligible atoms with an undefined `hydrogens` attribute are subject to implicit hydrogen counting.
-In other words, implicit hydrogen counting is disabled on atoms whose `hydrogens` attribute is defined.
-For example, the correct hydrogen count for hypophosphorous acid would be obtained by setting its `hydrogens` attribute to two.

 # Atom Identifier